Tagging Articles to Control Suggestions

 How to do it.

-To tag an article, log in to elevio and click ‘Articles’ in the left hand panel.
+To tag an article, log in to elevio and select 'Pages in the Deliver menu.
 Click the little pencil icon next to the article to want to tag and this will open the article editor.

 Hit ‘Add page’ and paste in the exact URL of the page you want to tag.
 If you want to tag a group of pages, you can modify the dynamic part of the URL to (.*) as a wildcard, so the tag will apply to any URL’s which have the rest of the address in common.
 For example https://www.mysite.com/users/(.*)/view will work when any user number is substituted in for the wildcard.

-Add the same keywords to the page that you tagged your articles with and hit save.
+Add the same keywords to any article you want to show as a suggestion.
 Your tagged articles will now show up first to any users who are on the page you have specified.

 If you want to use regular expressions, use this tool to help crafting your regular expression.